-Starting in 2015, the IRS requires you to report on your tax returns whether or not you had minimum essential coverage (MEC) throughout the year.
+For plan years 2015 through 2018, the IRS requires you to report on your tax returns whether or not you had minimum essential coverage (MEC) throughout the year.
 If you have health coverage with Blue Shield of California—either through your employer, from Covered California, or by buying it directly from Blue Shield—you meet the requirement for minimum essential coverage (MEC) for that month.
 All members who receive health coverage for any month of the plan year will receive a 1095-B form from Blue Shield of California.
 Under certain plans where the employer “self-funds” the health plan, you will receive the 1095-B form from your employer.

 Follow guidelines and respect policy

 In the past, you may not have needed to provide a Social Security number (SSN) to enroll in health insurance.
 Although an individual is not required to provide an SSN to receive health coverage, providing an SSN will help with information tax reporting.
 Blue Shield of California will identify members whose SSNs we do not have on file and request it directly from you.

 While we respect each individual’s right to privacy, we are required by law to attempt to collect this information.
 If you choose not to provide your SSN, we will not refuse or cancel your coverage.
 You may be subject to a $50 penalty imposed by the IRS if you fail to provide correct tax ID numbers.

 The IRS has released helpful information about individual, employer and insurer reporting obligations under the ACA’s MEC mandate.
 To learn more about how to report your MEC coverage information on IRS forms, visit the IRS page on individual shared responsibility provision.